aspnetboilerplate/aspnetboilerplate/doc/WebSite/Caching.md

 ### Per Request Redis Cache

-ASP.NET Boilerplate provides per request redis cache implementation that you can use to improve redis performance for non-critical data.
+ASP.NET Boilerplate provides per request redis cache implementation that you can use to improve redis performance.
 For more information, see it's [documentation](PerRequestRedisCache.md)

 ### Cached Unique Key Per User